Four-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature: Preliminaries

-If we choose a frame such that the Ricci tensor $Rc$ is diagonal, then the matrix $B$ is also diagonal.
-In particular, the matrix $B$ is identically zero when the 4-manifold is Einstein.
-Note that, from the equations above, we have the following expression of the traceless Ricci tensor $\trc$ in terms of $B$:
+Clearly, if we choose a frame $\{e_1,e_2,e_3,e_4\}$ such that the Ricci tensor $Rc$ is diagonal then the matrix $B$ is also diagonal.
+In particular, $B$ is identically zero when $(M^4, g)$ is Einstein.
+Note that we also have the following expression of the traceless Ricci tensor in terms of the matrix $B$: